mekanix/meka.rs/_posts/2014-11-20-cloud-computing-basics-6.md

 RUN touch /some-file.txt
 {% endhighlight %}

+To build it run `docker build -t username/repo .` in a directory containing Dockerfile.
+It's advisable to have a [HUB](https://registry.hub.docker.com/) username, as registration is free and has autobuild capabilities.
+We'll deal with simple builds for now, and leave autobuild for some future post.

+To upload your image issue this command:

+`docker push username/repo`

+Docker will ask you for username/password/email combination.
+Fill it up, wait for upload to finish and that's it.
+You have your first Docker image.
+Let's give it a spin.

+`docker run --rm -i -t username/repo /bin/bash`

+What it does is (simplified):

+- `--rm`: remove container when it stops
+- `-i`: this will be interactive container (read: someone will type commands in it)
+- `-t`: give me a terminal emulation

 Note that every command in Dockerfile will create additional layer.
 It means that Docker images are organized as multiple file system layers which have dependencies.
 Much like a git repo branch is pointer to commit which has its